enrightc/The-Love-Sparks/README.md

 Report / Block

-- As a registered user, i want to be able to report or block disrespectful users
+- As a registered user, I want to be able to report or block disrespectful users.

 ### Admin Users / Moderators

 Admin Dashboard

-- As an admin, I want to oversee user activity so I can ensure a safe and respectful environment
+- As an admin, I want to oversee user activity so I can ensure a safe and respectful environment.

 Show Profile Details

-- As an admin, I want to access the user’s profile of and be able to manage it accordingly
+- As an admin, I want to access the user’s profile of and be able to manage it accordingly.

 Moderation and Enforcement